Alcorn State Braves baseball

 The Alcorn State Braves baseball team is the varsity intercollegiate baseball program of Alcorn State University in Lorman, Mississippi, United States.
 The program's first season was in 1959, and it has been a member of the NCAA Division I Southwestern Athletic Conference since the start of the 1963 season.
 Its home venue is the Foster Baseball Field at McGowan Stadium, located on Alcorn State's campus.
-Reggie Williams is the team's head coach starting in the 2022 season.
-The program has appeared in 1 NCAA Tournaments.
-It has won one conference tournament championships and 0 regular season conference titles.
+Carlton Hardy has been the team's head coach since the 2025 season.
+The program has appeared in 1 NCAA Tournament.
+It has won one conference tournament championship and 0 regular season conference titles.
 As of the start of the 2021 Major League Baseball season, 1 former Brave has appeared in Major League Baseball.

 History

 Early history

 The program's first season of play was 1959.